 The more multiples of that piece of jewelry that are out there in the marketplace, the less you pay by weight for the design and initial set up to make it.
 That cost has been absorbed by the many pieces made.

 You Are an Individual and There’s No Rule of Thumb About You

-Where you’re getting the “only one” or ” that style made just for you,” you are paying for art, not something readily available.
+Where you’re getting the “only one” or ” a style made just for you,” you are paying for a work of art, not something that was mass produced.
 The fame and popularity of the designer will also have an effect the price you’ll pay for their design work.

 There really is no rule of thumb for figuring this stuff out, but now that you are armed with some information, I hope you feel more comfortable when shopping for jewelry and know what to expect.